 The following summary describes the material United States federal income tax consequences of the ownership and disposition of our ordinary shares and ADSs as of the date of this prospectus.
 The discussion set forth below is applicable only to United States Holders (described below).
-Except where noted, this summary deals only with United States Holders that are initial purchasers of the ordinary shares and ADSs as capital assets for U.S. federal income tax purposes.
+Except where noted, this summary deals only with United States Holders that are initial purchasers of the ordinary shares and ADSs and that will hold such ordinary shares and ADSs as capital assets for U.S. federal income tax purposes.
 This summary does not address all U.S. federal income tax matters that may be relevant to a particular United States Holder.
 As used herein, the term "United States Holder" means a beneficial owner of an ordinary share or ADS that is for United States federal income tax purposes: